emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-configure-roles-and-users.md

 ## 5. Key takeaways

-- In eMagiz, you have a clear way to define ‘consuming’ entities of an API Gateway and assign the correct roles and rights on role and user level.
+- In eMagiz, you have a clear way to define "consuming" entities of an API Gateway and assign the correct roles and rights on role and user level.
 This is done in a two-part process.
 - The first part is done in Capture and Design.
 The second part is done in Deploy
 - A 'consuming' system equals a role
 - A 'consuming' tenant or system equals a user